AdobeDocs/experience-manager-65.en/help/sites-authoring/author-environment-tools.md

     * For example, you can drag an asset of type image onto an Image component.

-* A [placeholder](/help/sites-authoring/editing-content.md#component-placeholder) in the paragraph system to create a new component of the appropriate type.
+* A [placeholder](/help/sites-authoring/editing-content.md#component-placeholder) in the paragraph system to create a component of the appropriate type.

     * For example, you can drag an asset of type image onto the paragraph system to create an Image component.